 on my tent, but I stayed dry and cozy and it was all clear the next morning.

 Bahia Honda is a terrific state park and is an absolute “must see” in the Florida Keys.

 But if you go into the store there, don't stare at the young women.
 Especially if you drive a Chrysler.

-Above center: "Bobby, get closer to the alligator so daddy can
+Above left: "Bobby, get closer to the alligator so daddy can

 take a picture of you."
 A good example of natural selection in action.

 Above right: This is the mosquito-filled Palmetto campground at the southern